dsomleff/react-camp/hooks-styles-app/README.md

     Course Goal
   </label>
 ```
 - `styled components` package allow us to create a components with have certain styles attached to them.
 Like in Vue.
-Check Button or CourseInput Component in this project for example.
 - Styled Components forward all props you set on them to the underline Components.
 - Styled Components can accept props and by value of this props manipulate CSS.
 - Media query also supports by `styled components`.
-Check Button Components in this project for example.
 - `CSS Modules` build in React feature.
 If you import your css file into component as a `styles`, React create unique versions of  css classes for this component.
 Check Button Components in this project for example.